Lonami/grammers/lib/grammers-mtsender/DEPS.md

 Depending on the session means the bulk of that logic can remain separate.

+## os_info

+Telegram requires clients to send some basic system information when connecting to the server, such as OS type or system version.
+If these values are not explicitly provided by the user, the crate is used to load the expected values.

+## locate-locale

+Similar rationale to `os_info`, Telegram expects a system language code used by the client (presumably for things such as localized service messages among others).

 ## tokio

 Primarly used for its asynchronous `TcpStream`, although its channels are also used in order to